Attorney Shane Zisman in his office

 Bankruptcy and Debt Relief in Iowa

 If bills are piling up, you may have options.
-A free consultation can help you understand Chapter 7, Chapter 13, and other debt relief paths under Iowa and federal law.
-Serving clients across all 99 Iowa counties.
-Phone and video appointments available.
+A free consultation can help you understand Chapter 7 and Chapter 13 under federal bankruptcy law and Iowa exemptions.
+We serve clients across all 99 Iowa counties by phone or video (and in-person when helpful).

 Chapter 7 Bankruptcy